RiffleSystems/riffle-website/src/pages/essays/prelude.md

 Today, building interactive apps is so hard that it's a specialized skill even among software developers.
 Skilled technical computer users, including scientists and systems programmers, struggle to make simple apps, while less technical end-users are disempowered entirely.
-Like many other researchers, we'd like to make app development radically more accessible to experts and novices alike.
+We think that it should be possible to make app development radically more accessible to experts and novices alike.

+Consider an app like iTunes.
+The core user interface is pretty simple: it manages a music collection and displays a variety of custom views of that collection organized by various properties like the album, artist, or genre.
+As anyone who has tried to _build_ an app like that knows, that conceptual simpliciy doesn't mean that the app is actually easy to build.
+As a result, we think that there are millions of these "data-centric" apps that don't exist because they are too hard to build relative to the size of their audience.

+TK drop in iTunes screenshot??

 <p>
 Our key hypothesis is that app development is hard in large part because <strong>managing state is hard</strong>.